Marion Shoard: The Theft of the Countryside

 Shoard's first book was an attempt to explain how farming was transforming the countryside by chronicling the loss of landscape features and wildlife diversity.
 It explores the impact of subsidies on such change and food over-production.
 Shoard proposes a variety of planning control extensions, the designation of new national parks and measures to repair damaged landscapes.

 The Theft of the Countryside led to renewed focus on whether steps should be taken to protect the countryside against industrial agriculture.

 This Land is Our Land

-First published in 1987, followed by an updated edition in 1997 with a foreword by George Monbiot, Shoard's second book focuses on land ownership and the legacy of much of the UK's land having been in the possession of a relatively small number of people for a long period of time.
+First published in 1987, followed by an updated edition in 1997 with a foreword by George Monbiot, Shoard's second book focuses on land ownership and the legacy of much of the UK's land having been in the possession of a relatively small number of people for a long time.
 It attempts to analyse the scope of landowners' power over the social structure of the countryside and beyond, contrasting the situation with that abroad.
 Shoard proposes a general right of access and a form of green land taxation in Britain.

-The book, which was made into a Channel 4 documentary, is regarded a key text on the subject.
+The book, which was made into a Channel 4 documentary, is regarded as a key text on the subject.